Welcome to our complete report on air pollution, today with a focus on fine PM 10 particles.

 They can then turn to an anti-pollution mask.

-For example, if 40% of the air were to enter your mask, which is the most effective in the world, there would not be much point in wearing it in the middle of road traffic.
+For example, if 40% of the air were to enter your mask, which is the most efficient in the world, there would not be much point in wearing it in the middle of road traffic.

 At R-PUR, we have therefore developed a solution that perfectly meets these two criteria: